cnr-ibba/SMARTER-database/docs/getting-started.rst

   make initialize

-This will upload all the external information on *variants* in the database.
+to upload all the external information on *variants* in the database.
 Next in the second step, you will generate the SMARTER IDS, insert phenotypes and other sample related metadata into the database and generate the final dataset files.
 Like before, simply type: